mcghem12/nexthol-files/files/files.rst

    .. figure:: images/9.png

-   .. note:: Similar to NFSv3, in Unmanaged mode, users are only identified by UID/GID.
-In Files 3.2, NFS connections will still require an NFSv4 capable client.
+   .. note:: In unmanaged mode, users are only identified by UID/GID.
+In Files 3.5, Files supports both NFSv3 and NFSv4

 #.
 Click **Next**.